matthias-blumenschein/matthias-blumenschein/README.md

 Quick facts:

 - 💡 Receiving new input everyday at SuperCode Bootcamp "Fullstack Development"
-- 💻 I’m currently improving my JavaScript skills
+- 💻 I’m currently improving my React skills
 - 🆕 I’m looking for an interesting new job
 - 📫 How to reach out to me: LinkedIn or Xing (see contact section)
 - 💬 Ask me about my architecture photography!
 Are you an art lover?
 - 🛰 Fun fact: I had a phone call with the ISS astronauts in 2006 during the International Space Olympics

 ## Projects 🗂